FOREX-Dollar on track for weekly losses in wake of Fed, BOJ moves

 By Anirban Nag

-LONDON, Sept 23 The dollar index was a tad lower on Friday, and on track for its worst week for a month after the Federal Reserve trimmed its long-term rate expectations and the Bank of Japan retooled its monetary policy framework.
+LONDON, Sept 23 The dollar index was a tad lower on Friday, leaving it on track for its worst week in a month after Federal Reserve trimmed its long-term interest rate expectations and the Bank of Japan retooled its monetary policy framework.

-In Europe, data showed eurozone business activity expanding in September at its weakest pace since the start of 2015.
-But it was little surprise and had limited impact on policy expectations and the single currency.
+In Europe, the focus was on the preliminary eurozone purchasing managers' index releases for September.
+Business activity is expected to continue expanding, although at a slower pace.
+German private sector slowed to a 16-month low and traders said that unless the data surprises considerably there will be limited impact on policy expectations and the single currency.

-The dollar index was subdued at 95.397, while the euro was up 0.1 percent against the dollar at $1.1215.
-The U.S. currency was flat at 100.70 yen, not far from a nearly four-week low of 100.10 struck on Thursday and on course to shed more than 1 percent for the week.
+The dollar index was down a bit at 95.388, while the euro was up 0.1 percent against the dollar at $1.1215.
+The dollar was up 0.15 percent at 100.90 yen, not far from a nearly four-week low of 100.10 struck on Thursday and on course to shed more than 1 percent for the week.

-The yen was on track to finish higher on the week against the dollar and the euro.
-This was after the BOJ shifted to targeting interest rates on Japanese government bonds as the focus of its massive monetary easing programme, dropping its explicit target of increasing base money.
+Also on Wednesday the BOJ shifted to targeting interest rates on Japanese government bonds as the focus of its massive monetary easing programme, dropping its explicit target of increasing base money.

+"The build-up to Wednesday was large, with lots of anticipation, but everyone kind of walked away scratching their heads," said Bart Wakabayashi, head of Hong Kong FX sales at State Street Global Markets.
+"We're defaulting to the levels where the market is comfortable.
+There wasn't enough to energize the dollar through 100 yen, or 103," he said.

-The dollar's proximity to the 100-yen level did not escape the attention of Japanese authorities, who do not want the yen to rise sharply.
+The dollar's proximity to the 100-yen did not escape the attention of Japanese authorities who do want the yen to rise sharply.

-"We're concerned about recent extremely nervous moves in the currency market," Chief Cabinet Secretary Yoshihide Suga told a regular news conference on Friday.
-(Additional reporting by Lisa Twaronite; Editing by Andrew Roche)
+"We're concerned about recent extremely nervous moves in the currency market," Chief Cabinet Secretary Yoshihide Suga told a regular news conference on Friday, when asked about the yen's recent rise against the dollar. (additional reporting by Lisa Twaronite; Editing by)

 * Some diplomats see plan as way for China to push influence (Adds comments from White House adviser, Australia trade minister, details on North Korean delegation)